Eccenux/jenkins-scripts/README.md

 Jenkins JavaScript enhancements package.

-Any changes since year 2024 should be considered compatible with Jenkins v2.
+Any changes since year 2024 should be considered compatible with Jenkins v2 (previous versions where compatible with Jenkins v1).

 If you want to use my build just copy `theme\_build\*` to `jenkins-data\userContent\nux-js`.
 You could also use individual scripts.